front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### cookies max age config

-`cookieMaxAgeInMonths` configuration in `src/config/website.js` which represents the consent cookie's maxage in months now has a default value of 12 months.
-Previously if left unconfigured the cookie banner will appear to the user everytime he revisits the site.
+The `cookieMaxAgeInMonths` configuration in `src/config/website.js` represents the consent cookie's maxage in months .
+It now has a default value of **12 months**.
+Previously if left unconfigured the cookie banner will appear to users every time they visit the site.

 ### New icon required